 have made this voyage.
 A few (whom we call mystics,

-saints or Buddhas) have made this experience
+saints or Buddhas) have made this experience endure

-the same person who entered the experience), and that all of the
+who entered the experience), and that all of the

 dangers which you have feared are unnecessary productions

 of your mind.
-Whether you experience heaven or hell, remember that
+Whether you experience heaven or hell,

-the ego game on the experience.
+imposing the ego game on the experience.

 try to maintain faith and trust in the potentiality